 18 Nov Bachelor Sgt Schoolmaster James Berwick to Mary Joyce, spinster daughter of Pte John Joyce 88th Regiment.

-The following was baptised in Malta in 1841:
+The following was baptised in 1841:

 24 DecWilliam Dunning son of Sgt Major Samuel Dunning and Mary, born on 7 December 1841.